battle-test/doc-sort/README.md

-# Test tasks for one of the companies.
+# Test task when applying for a job

 Demonstrates the ability to work with files (create, sort by conditions).